pejmantheory/Glassgo./README.md

 Interested in contributing to GlassGo?
 We welcome contributions in the form of pull requests, bug reports, and suggestions for improvements.
 Please refer to the CONTRIBUTING.md file for more details on how to contribute.

 # License
 GlassGo is released under the MIT License.
-See the [LICENSE.md](./LICENSE.md) file for more details.
+See the [LICENSE](./LICENSE.md) file for more details.

 # Acknowledgments
-Thanks to all contributors who have helped in shaping GlassGo into what it is today.
 Special thanks to the environmental organizations that inspired us to take action towards a cleaner planet.
 Explore the application, choose your plan, and start making a difference today! 🌍